-Few things make traveling better than having access to an airport lounge.
-And if you're flying with Delta (or one of their partner airlines), the Delta Sky Club is a great place to unwind before or after your flight.
+Few things make travel better than having access to an airport lounge.
+And if you're flying with Delta (or even one of Delta's partner airlines), the Delta Sky Club airport lounge is a great place to … well, lounge before or after your flight.
 But first, you need to get in.

 Delta Sky Clubs are a network of airport lounges owned and operated by Delta Air Lines in airports around the world.
-With over 200 locations & partner lounges worldwide, you don't have to try terribly hard to find one if you are flying with the airline.
+With over 200 locations & partner lounges worldwide, you don't have to try terribly hard to find one if you are flying with Delta.

-But getting in is another matter.
-You can’t just walk into any Sky Club you find.
-So let’s walk through everything you need to know about how you can access the Delta Sky Club before you make your next trip, what it's like inside, and everything you need to know about the lounge protocols during COVID-19.
+Let's walk through everything you need to know about how you can access the Delta Sky Club before you make your next trip, what it's like inside, and everything you need to know about Sky Club lounge protocols.

 - Can You Buy a Day Pass to the Delta Sky Club?

-- Can You Get in Upon Upon Arrival?
+- Can You Get Delta Sky Club Access Upon Arrival?

-There are a lot of different ways to gain Delta Sky Club access.
+There are a lot of different ways to gain Delta Sky Club lounge access.

-When it comes to lounge access, you won't find a better card option than the Platinum Card from American Express.
+When it comes to lounge access, you won't find a better card option than *amex platinum card*.

-Just for holding the card, you will receive complimentary access to the Sky Club when you are flying with Delta.
-You won't be able to bring in guests for free, but you can bring up to two guests into the lounge for $39 each.
+Just for holding the card, you will receive complimentary access to the Sky Club when you are flying with Delta that day.
+You won't be able to bring in guests for free, but you can bring up to two guests into the lounge for $50 each.

-Complimentary Sky Club access is one of the reasons we’ve named the American Express Platinum card the best card for Delta flyers.
-Yes, we think it's even better than many of Delta's co-branded credit cards.
+Complimentary Sky Club access is one of the reasons we think the American Express Platinum card is the best card for Delta flyers.
+Yes, we think it's even better than many of Delta's own co-branded credit cards.

 Carry the Delta Reserve American Express Card

 In addition to your own free pass into the Sky Club, cardholders receive two free guest passes to the Delta Sky Club each year.
-That means guests can come with you into the Sky Club for free – or one guest twice.
-After that, you can simply pay $39 per guest to bring up to two guests into the Sky Club at a time.
+That means two guests can come with you into the Sky Club for free – or one guest twice.
+After that, you'd simply pay $50 per guest with the ability to bring up to two guests into the Sky Club at a time.
 Like the Platinum Card from American Express, there is no limit to how many times you can bring guests in with you.

 Travel on an International First or Business Class Ticket

-If you are flying first or business class internationally with Delta or a Sky Team partner airline like Air France or KLM, you can also receive complimentary access to the Sky Club.
+If you are flying first or business class internationally with Delta or a Sky Team partner airline like Air France or KLM, you can also receive complimentary Delta Sky Club access.

 Certain transcontinental routes within the U.S. in a Delta One business class cabin also get free Delta Sky Club access.
 It must be branded as a Delta One flight in order to get free Delta Sky Club entry.
 You won't get any guesting privileges this way.

 Earn Delta Status

-Diamond Medallion members can also use two of their choice benefits for an Executive Sky Club membership, which gets you and up to guests into the Sky Club at no additional charge.
+Diamond Medallion members can now use all three of their choice benefits for an Executive Sky Club membership, which gets you and up to two guests into the Sky Club Lounges at no additional charge.
 It's one of the most comprehensive ways to get into the Sky Club.
-You can pay for up to two more guests (for a total of four) for $39 each.
+You can pay for up to two more guests (for a total of four) for $50 each.

 Purchase a Delta Sky Club Membership

 But this method makes little sense.
-For roughly the same price as an individual membership, you can get complimentary Sky Club access by holding either the American Express Platinum Card or the Delta SkyMiles Reserve American Express Card.
-Both cards offer a host of other benefits that would make these worth far more than buying a Sky Club membership.
+For less money than you would pay for an individual Sky Club membership, you can get complimentary Sky Club access by holding either the American Express Platinum Card or the Delta SkyMiles Reserve American Express Card.
+Plus, both cards offer a host of other benefits that would make these worth far more than buying a Sky Club membership.

 Can You Buy a Day Pass to the Delta Sky Club?

-For years, any Delta traveler could buy a single-visit pass to get into the Delta Sky Club regardless of what seat you were flying or what credit card you have.
-Those day passes cost $59.
-Both United and American do the same.
+For years, any Delta traveler could buy a single-visit pass to get into the Delta Sky Club regardless of what seat they were in or what credit card was in their wallets.
+Those day passes were $59 each.
+Both United and American Airlines still do the same.

 Of course, you can get into the Sky Club before your flight.
 But what about upon arrival?